 The Beck Center for the Arts in Lakewood is one of Cuyahoga County’s top performing and visual arts centers.
 With a large-scale auditorium, it’s a great place for professional theater with a lower-key vibe.
 The Beck Center showcases a mix of musicals, dramas, family classics, youth theater, and other performances throughout the year.
 You’ll also find a variety of dance, theater, and art classes, as well as an art gallery.

 With two main stages, you can choose the smaller, studio theater for a more intimate show.
 The Beck Café is a perfect place for a quick coffee or snack, pre- or post-show.
 While you’re in Lakewood, be sure to explore the quaint city.
 Historic Lakewood is an idyllic, American town that tops many great living lists.
-Visit some of its independent shops or unique restaurants.
-Players on Madison has some of the best classic dining and pasta in Lakewood with a relaxed but modern atmosphere, and Deagan’s Kitchen and Bar is a newer hotspot, famous for unique twists on classics and a wide variety of beers.
+And be sure to make time to visit some of its independent shops or unique restaurants.
+Players on Madison has some of the best classic dining and pasta in Lakewood with a relaxed but modern atmosphere.
+Or try Deagan’s Kitchen and Bar is a newer hotspot, famous for unique twists on classics and a wide variety of beers.
 For upscale dining with a view of Lake Erie and downtown Cleveland in a pristine dining room, visit Pier W. Its fresh seafood, chops and cocktails will hit the spot.

 Oberlin College: Lifelong Learning for Kendal Residents